Colorado & Utah

 Overview

-Step into a world of towering red-rock spires and winding canyons, where every turn reveals a new adventure.
+Explore a world of towering red-rock spires and winding canyons, where every turn reveals a new adventure.
 Imagine rafting down the legendary Arkansas River, feeling the rush of whitewater while learning about water rights and the ancient geology beneath you.
-Get up close with majestic Gray Wolves at a sanctuary, uncovering the mysteries of these misunderstood creatures as you help care for them.
+Get up close with majestic gray wolves at a sanctuary, uncovering the mysteries of these misunderstood creatures as you help care for them.
 Squeeze through narrow slot canyons carved over millennia, hike among twisted orange spires and rock arches, and marvel at the vibrant desert sunsets.
-This journey offers you the chance to dive deep into environmental conservation while experiencing the rich culture of the Ancestral Puebloan and Hopi peoples.
+This journey offers you the chance to dive deep into environmental conservation while experiencing the rich culture of the ancestral Puebloan and Hopi peoples.
 It’s a thrilling blend of adventure, discovery, and hands-on learning you’ll never forget.

 Highlights